-A unique selling proposition (USP), or unique selling position, is a statement that succinctly outlines how your business, product or service is different from that of your competition.
+A unique selling proposition (USP), or a unique selling position, is a statement that succinctly outlines how your business, product, or service is different from that of your competition.
 It identifies what makes your business the better choice, and why your target clients should choose you over the competition.

 For example, a company that sells moving boxes may compile and answer questions like this: